We start each day at SEM with music.

 SEM boasts a large and talented ensemble, with gifted musicians who routinely win places in the Erie All-County Orchestra (more than 4000 students compete).

-Buffalo Seminary is pleased to announce the new SEM-Steinway Scholarship for a girl entering the the Class of 2024.
+Buffalo Seminary is pleased to announce the new SEM-Steinway Scholarship first awarded to a girl entering the the Class of 2024.

 The scholarship will make it possible for a girl who demonstrates exceptional ability in music (instrument or voice) to attend SEM.